 - Private concession or not.
 As mentioned above, a camp on private concession affords the traveler the finest adventure allowing the driver to go off road in search of game.

 - Night time safaris provide a totally different experience that adds to the excitement of the hunt for animal.
-Not all camps offer night time safaris and it is an important factor to consider when choosing a camp.
+Not all camps offer night time safaris and it is a factor to consider when choosing a camp.